Suntan (2016 film)

-Suntan is a 2016 Greek drama film directed by Argyris Papadimitropoulos.
-It stars Makis Papadimitriou as a middle-aged general practitioner on a resort island who becomes obsessed with a young female patient, played by Elli Tringou.
-It premiered at the International Film Festival Rotterdam in February and was released in Greece in March 2016, where it grossed $145,858.
+Suntan is a 2016 Greek drama film directed by Argyris Papadimitropoulos, from a screenplay by Papadimitropoulos and Syllas Tzoumerkas.
+It stars Makis Papadimitriou as a middle-aged general practitioner on a resort island who becomes obsessed with a young female patient.
+The film premiered at the International Film Festival Rotterdam on February 2, 2016, and was theatrically released in Greece on March 31, 2016.

 Plot

 Kostis, the new general practitioner, arrives on the resort island Antiparos, and greets the mayor.
 The mayor tells that, outside of the summer months, the population is around 800 and life is quiet.
 Kostis settles in amid Christmas celebrations, meeting several people, among them Takis, a villager who crudely assures him that the island will be overflowing with hedonistic young women during the summer.

 The summer comes along and Kostis treats a young tourist named Anna, who has injured her leg.
 Her friends – Alin, Mila, Jason, and Morten – insist on accompanying her into the examination room and behave obnoxiously.
 Kostis humors them and asks Anna several questions while filling out paperwork.
 Anna playfully turns the questions on Kostis, who admits that he is twice her age, 21.
 Before leaving, Anna suggests Kostis come with them to the beach.

 Kostis leaves for the beach after he is done at work.
 Overweight and balding, Kostis stands out at the nude beach even more for having arrived fully dressed.
 After taking off some of his clothing, he makes a pretense toward asking Anna and her friends if they have a lighter.
 Recognizing him, they invite him to join them.
 Kostis watches as they frolic nude on the beach, later joining them in the water.
-When he swims over to Anna and asks how her leg is, she demonstrates by diving underwater and spreading her legs in front of him while upside down.
+When he swims over to Anna and asks how her leg is, she shows him by doing an underwater handstand and spreading her legs in front of him while she is upside down.
 Kostis, infatuated with Anna, begins hanging out at the beach after work and supplying her friends with free beer.
 On one occasion, he turns away an elderly woman who has complained of back pain so he can leave for the beach as soon as his office closes.

 At the beach, Anna invites him to join a pool party.
 Though initially reluctant, Kostis chances upon Orestis, a former medical school colleague who is vacationing on the beach with his family.
 Overhearing Kostis' invitation, he encourages Kostis to go, as the parties have a reputation for hedonistic abandon; Kostis agrees.
 Once there, the host urges everyone to kiss whoever is near them.
 The partiers make out with each other, in both heterosexual and homosexual couplings, though Kostis is only interested in Anna.
 They start making out, but she turns to make out with others, leaving Kostis jealous.
 Anna chastises him, and he wanders away from the party, dejected.
 Orestis, who has also attended the party, consoles him, saying that such parties are not for middle-aged men such as them.